Industrial robot: Robot programming and interfaces

 Lead-by-the-nose: this is a technique offered by many robot manufacturers.
 In this method, one user holds the robot's manipulator, while another person enters a command which de-energizes the robot causing it to go into limp.
 The user then moves the robot by hand to the required positions and/or along a required path while the software logs these positions into memory.
 The program can later run the robot to these positions or along the taught path.
 This technique is popular for tasks such as paint spraying.

 Offline programming is where the entire cell, the robot and all the machines or instruments in the workspace are mapped graphically.
 The robot can then be moved on screen and the process simulated.
 A robotics simulator is used to create embedded applications for a robot, without depending on the physical operation of the robot arm and end effector.
 The advantages of robotics simulation is that it saves time in the design of robotics applications.
 It can also increase the level of safety associated with robotic equipment since various "what if" scenarios can be tried and tested before the system is activated.[8]
 Robot simulation software provides a platform to teach, test, run, and debug programs that have been written in a variety of programming languages.

 Robot simulation tools allow for robotics programs to be conveniently written and debugged off-line with the final version of the program tested on an actual robot.
 The ability to preview the behavior of a robotic system in a virtual world allows for a variety of mechanisms, devices, configurations and controllers to be tried and tested before being applied to a "real world" system.
 Robotics simulators have the ability to provide real-time computing of the simulated motion of an industrial robot using both geometric modeling and kinematics modeling.

 Manufacturing independent robot programming tools are a relatively new but flexible way to program robot applications.
-Using a graphical user interface the programming is done via drag and drop of predefined template/building blocks.
+Using a visual programming language, the programming is done via drag and drop of predefined template/building blocks.
 They often feature the execution of simulations to evaluate the feasibility and offline programming in combination.
 If the system is able to compile and upload native robot code to the robot controller, the user no longer has to learn each manufacturer's proprietary language.
 Therefore, this approach can be an important step to standardize programming methods.

 Others in addition, machine operators often use user interface devices, typically touchscreen units, which serve as the operator control panel.
 The operator can switch from program to program, make adjustments within a program and also operate a host of peripheral devices that may be integrated within the same robotic system.
 These include end effectors, feeders that supply components to the robot, conveyor belts, emergency stop controls, machine vision systems, safety interlock systems, barcode printers and an almost infinite array of other industrial devices which are accessed and controlled via the operator control panel.